Sanctions, International Trade and Investment Compliance

 International trade is a complex area, and the movement of goods and services between jurisdictions is increasingly affected by governmental actions.
 We provide expert advice on matters relating to international trade law (including WTO law, associated regulations and free trade agreements), trade related disputes, trade defences, customs rules and tariff applications, the interpretation of customs codes and export and import controls.
 A number of our expert lawyers have worked on trade and sanctions-related issues for OFAC, the European Commission and the UK’s Department of International Trade amongst other government agencies and have an in-depth understanding of how trade organisations and regulators work.

-Our team also regularly advises clients on matters of investment compliance, and offers strong anti-money laundering and counter-terrorist financing expertise.
+Our team also regularly advises clients on matters of business compliance, and offers strong anti-bribery and anti-money laundering and counter-terrorist financing expertise.
 Our lawyers around the globe can advise on the rules and regulations in numerous jurisdictions.

 For those facing investigation or prosecution, we have experienced litigators, including many former government litigators, in the EU, Asia, the Middle East and the U.S. who can defend them.

 We provide the full range of support to clients including:

 - assessing potential risks associated with particular contracts, relationships or proposed business ventures, including in relation to sanctions, export controls, anti-corruption, and foreign direct investment

 - advising on mergers & acquisitions, lending, project finance and capital markets (debt and equity) transactions, and on dealings with agents, distributors and other third parties.
 This includes conducting due diligence, drafting and negotiating appropriate contractual protections, and setting in place operational, compliance and auditing protocols

 - advising on jurisdiction issues, for example, determining which sanctions apply to businesses or operations in other jurisdictions, to joint ventures, or to minority equity investments

 - drafting compliance policies and assisting clients with the implementation of these policies